 This, in turn, helps prevent the formation of cavities.
-Dental sealants are commonly used in pediatric dentistry.
+Dental sealants are commonly used in kids dentistry.
 Along with fluoride treatments, they are a great way to help stop tooth decay in children who are cavity-prone.

 First, your child’s teeth will be cleaned by the team at Green Leaf Dental.
 Next, our team will use cotton to absorb saliva from your child’s mouth to keep their teeth dry as we apply a mild acid solution to the teeth.
 This acid roughens the teeth slightly, providing a strong hold for the sealant.

 Then, the teeth are rinsed and dried once more, and sealant ectly onto your child’s enamel.
 The sealant will bond to the tooth and harden with the help of a special UV light.
 This process is repeated for each tooth that requires treatment.

 The rear teeth are much more prone to cavities than the front teeth.
 This is because they have deeper pits and fissures where food debris and bacteria tend to gather.
 The rear teeth are also more difficult to brush properly, particularly for kids.

 This is why sealants are usually only applied to the molars and premolars.
 While it is possible to apply sealants to the canines and incisors, this is not usually necessary.
 As long as you practice good oral hygiene habits with your kids, they’re unlikely to develop cavities in their front teeth.